Deng Xiaoping: A Revolutionary Life by Alexander V. Pantsov with Steven I. Levine

 God’s Chinese Son: The Taiping Heavenly Kingdom of Hong Xiuquan by Jonathan D. Spence

 The Sorrow of War: A Novel of North Vietnam by Bao Ninh, translated by Phan Thanh Hao

-Novel Without a Name by Duong Thu Huong, translated by Phan Huy Duong, by Nina McPherson
+Novel Without a Name by Duong Thu Huong, translated by Phan Huy Duong and Nina McPherson

-Paradise of the Blind by Duong Thu Huong, translated by Phan Huy Duong, by Nina McPherson
+Paradise of the Blind by Duong Thu Huong, translated by Phan Huy Duong and Nina McPherson

-China Wakes: The Struggle for the Soul of a Rising Power by Nicholas D. Kristof, by Sheryl WuDunn
+China Wakes: The Struggle for the Soul of a Rising Power by Nicholas D. Kristof and Sheryl WuDunn

 Mandate of Heaven: A New Generation of Entrepreneurs, Dissidents, Bohemians, and Technocrats Lays Claim to China’s Future by Orville Schell